 As the Board has responsibility for the monitoring of risk management it has not required a formal report regarding the material risks and whether those risks are managed effectively therefore not complying with Recommendation 7.2 of the Corporate Governance Council.
 The Board believes that the Company is currently effectively communicating its significant and material risks to the Board and its affairs are not of sufficient complexity to justify the implementation of a more formal system for identifying, assessing, monitoring and managing the risk in the Company.

-The Board has not created a separate Remuneration Committee and as such does not comply with recommendation 8.1 of the Corporate Governance Council.
-The Board considers that the Company is not currently of a size, nor are its affairs of such complexity to justify a separate Remuneration Committee.
+The Board has not created a separate Remuneration Committee as the Board considers that the Company is not currently of a size, nor are its affairs of such complexity to justify a separate Remuneration Committee.
 Executive remuneration is determined by the Audit Committee of the Company in conjunction with the Executive Chairman.

 The Chief Executive Officer and senior executives receive salary packages which may include performance based components designed to reward and motivate.
 Non-executive directors receive fees agreed on an annual basis by the Board.

-The full Board determines all compensation arrangements for directors.
+The full Board determines all compensation arrangements for directors based upon recommendations that it receives from the Audit Committee (in its capacity as the Remuneration Committee).
 It is also responsible for setting performance criteria, performance monitors, share option schemes, incentive performance schemes, superannuation entitlements, retirement and termination entitlements and professional indemnity and liability insurance cover.

 The Board ensures that all matters of remuneration will continue to be in accordance with the Corporations Act requirements.